Kirat24/Java_apps/README.md

     }
   }
   ```

+  we have three annotations here
+  - @Before:- Run before @Test, public void
+  - @After – Run after @Test, public void
+  - @Test – This is the test method to run, public void

-## Spring Framework
+ ## Enhancements
- When we have dependencies in our program thenwe can use Spring Framework
+ When we have dependencies in our program then we can use Spring Framework
  that is going to manage the relationship by itself and we dont have to worry about it  spring is going to manage
  by itself.In order to use spring in our program , we need to add dependency in our system.
  ```